 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 If a measuring tape is torn, stretched, or rubbed, do not try to repair it BECAUSE its scale indicators may become inaccurate.
 This sewing tool is inexpensive, so it’s better to immediately purchase a new one.

 1. Some tapes are marked only in centimeters and millimeters.

-2. Some have only inches and its fractions (in 8ths or 16ths).
+2. Some have only inches and their fractions (in 8ths or 16ths).

 3. Some have both inches and centimeters.
-Personally I much prefer this type of measuring tapes for sewing.
-Converting lengths for sewing is simple using a tailor’s tape marked in both cm and inch.
+Personally, I much prefer this type of measuring tape for sewing.
+Converting lengths for sewing is simple by using a tailor’s tape marked in both cm and inch.
 All you need to do is read the inch side corresponding to the number in centimeters.
 If we have to convert for example 66 cm into inches, looking at the image below we can see the result is 26 inches.

 5. Measuring tapes have different lengths and widths.